-Inside the Android system, each application runs in isolation from other applications.
-This Linux-based operating system assigns to each application a different and unique user.
+Inside the Android system, each application runs in isolation from other ones.
+Android assigns to each application a different and unique user.
 Only this user is granted access to the application files.
 This allows one to take advantage of a secure environment, but prevents the exchange of data across applications.
 To overcome this drawback, Android provides the content provider mechanism.